 Or you can open YouTube studio, Click on Live then you will see your video which would go live.

-Here you can edit Title, descriptions, add tags, select playlist, add cards to your live streaming in the Basic tab.
+Here you can edit Titles, descriptions, add tags, select playlist, add cards to your live streaming in the Basic tab.
 In the Advanced tab, you would be able to set everything like you do during normal video upload.
 And Save the changes.

-Start Streaming on OBS
+Start Live Streaming Desktop Screen on OBS

 1. Head back to OBS and click on Settings under the controls section on the right bottom corner.